Environment + Planning

 We have a range of biodiversity values at Hobart Airport that are unique to our island state and require careful management.
 These include vegetation communities that are listed at both the State and Commonwealth level and a range of threatened flora and fauna species.
 We manage these values through ongoing monitoring, condition assessment and evaluation.

-An echidna monitoring and tracking program has been established and has been underway since early 2016.
 Additional fauna is monitored through the use of camera traps in order to understand the diversity and range of animals that call the Airport home.